CottageLabs/reactordb/docs/DEPLOY.md

 * selector - the selector for the div into which the search will be rendered.
 Defaults to #reactor-search
 * search_url - the URL of the search service API for querying reactors.
 Defaults to /query/reactor/_search in the current domain.
 * reactor_base_url - the base URL of the reactor page.
 When appended with the reactor ID, this should resolve to the reactor page.
 Defaults to /reactor/ in the current domain.
+* genericPageURLTemplate - the URL template for the generic report page, with the placeholder {query} for the search query.
+Note the use of the ref=search parameter if you want the user to be able to back-navigate to the search page later

 For example: